CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 Understanding these techniques is fundamental to apply the right approach according to the data and the problem at hand.

+✅ Knowledge Check: Which data analysis technique would be most appropriate for the following scenario: A company wants to understand the average spending habits of its customers?

 ---
 ## Applications of data analysis in various fields
 ### Task: